coralSLover® FAQ

 Order FAQ

-Coral aquaculture is the process of growing corals in controlled environments rather than collecting them from the wild.
+Aquaculture coral is the process of growing corals in controlled environments rather than collecting them from the wild.
 This ensures healthier, more vibrant corals adapted for home aquariums, while supporting sustainable reef practices.
-Choosing aquaculture corals is like choosing organic produce—quality and care are prioritized over cheap, mass-produced options.
-Aquaculture corals is the process of growing corals in controlled environments—such as indoor aquaculture systems—instead of collecting them from the wild.
+Choosing aquaculture corals is like choosing organic produce from quality and care are prioritized over cheap, mass-produced options.
+Aquaculture corals is the process of growing corals in controlled environments such as indoor aquaculture systems, instead of collecting them from the wild.
 At coralSLover®, we propagate our corals in shore-based, recirculated saltwater systems to produce healthy, vibrant, and sustainable specimens for home aquariums.

 Tank-Adapted: Aquacultured corals are hardier and already accustomed to aquarium life.